 Remind your children that your divorce has nothing to do with your love for them nor your Ex’s love for them.
 This can help your children get over their initial shock.

-If figuring out how to break it to your children is just the tip of the iceberg as you consider or begin divorce, learn about Annie’s Group and how you can get the support you need for your next smartest and healthiest steps.
+If figuring out how to break the news to your children is just the tip of the iceberg as you consider or begin divorce, learn about Annie’s Group and how you can get the support you need for moving forward with intelligence and integrity.

 6. Make sure your kids have a strong support network during the divorce—outside of you and your Ex.
 Have the kids visit with family members.
 Make sure they feel comfortable talking to their friends and knowing they can have a life independent of your divorce and your needs.
 You want your kids to have safe spaces and safe people they can turn to during this stressful time in their life.